 Choose the right problem to throw yourself at, consistently.
 Reflect on what problem it might be.
 The greatest virtue is how we manage our own mind: you will have to solve problems in any case.

-I'll add more notes on subtle art of not giving a fuck to an upcoming long read as well.
-Long term goal, though.
+I'll add more notes on the subtle art of not giving a fuck to an upcoming long read as well.
+A long-term goal, though.

 - The overlooked is the beginning of creativity - Rob Walker